AngioiJ/cookbook-assistant/readme.md

 # An Interactive Guide to Modern Cookery

 ### Introduction

 ### Setup Instructions

 ### A Guide To What's Been Done
 1) Data Extraction from PDFs of Cookbooks
-- Extract recipes and store them in a structured manner.
+- Extracted recipes and stored them in a structured manner.
-    - Extracted text using `PyMuPDF`
+    - Extracted text using `PyMuPDF`.
-    - Identified recipes and key information using Python's Regular Expression module `re`
+    - Identified recipes and key information using Python's Regular Expression module `re`.
-    - Stored recipes using JSON format
+    - Stored recipes using JSON format.
+- See `data extraction.ipynb`.

 2) Implement Retrieval Augmented Generation (RAG).
-- store the structured recipes in a vector database
+- Stored the structured recipes in a vector database.
-    - Used `ChromaDB`
+    - Used `ChromaDB`.
-- use embedding models to index and retrieve relevant recipes based on user queries
+- Used embedding models to index and retrieve relevant recipes based on user queries.
-    - Embeddings computed via `mxbai-embed-large:latest`
+    - Embeddings computed via `mxbai-embed-large:latest` and `Ollama`.
-- pass retrieved data to an LLM to generate the response
+- Used retrieved data to and an LLM to generate responses.
-    - Responses generated via `llama3:latest`
+    - Responses generated via `llama3:latest`.
+- See `rag.ipynb`.

 3) Frontend and UI
-- Built a small chat interface using `Gradio`
+- Built a basic chat interface using `Gradio`.

 ### Future plans: